• Skip to primary navigation

 This DIY bath soak contains skin-nourishing oils that moisturize and soften skin while you bathe.

-• Adding moisturizing ingredients to Epsom salt bath makes them soothing for winter when skin can be dry and irritated.
+- Adding moisturizing ingredients to Epsom salt baths makes them soothing for winter when skin can dry and irritate.

-This detox bath recipe uses simple ingredients that promoted stress release and aid in better sleep.
+This detox bath recipe uses simple ingredients that promote stress release and aid in better sleep.
 You probably have most of them in your home!

 This all-natural moisturizing detox bath soothes dry skin while raising magnesium levels to aid in de-stressing.
 This bath soak leaves skin feeling silky soft and supple and promotes better sleep.